 • Sports – First interactive sports game (Baseball, 1971); first use of multiple camera angles in video games (Intellivision World Series Baseball, 1983); produced two of the first three EA sports titles (1984-87)

-• Sim or God Games – First simulation video game (Intellivision Utopia, 1981)
+• Sim & God Games – First simulation video game (Intellivision Utopia, 1981)

-In addition to game design, he is also an accomplished writer, with awards from The National Endowment for the Humanities (playwriting) and multiple honors for his literary mystery novel, The Fog Seller.
+He is also an accomplished writer, with a playwriting award from The National Endowment for the Humanities and multiple book awards for his literary mystery novel, The Fog Seller.

 Scroll Down for More Information on Recent Events and Upcoming Conferences

 Clockworks photo credit: Kathryn, accessed 9/6/14